ptc-arena/arena-BI-templates/Power BI/readme.md

 &nbsp;

 <li>A refresh progress box will appear as Power BI connects to Arena REST API and downloads and extracts the CSV data for each of the Data Extract files. <br>
-  Note: On the initial connection to the Arena API, you might get a pop-up dialog box that asks you to get the permission level for the connection.
+  <b>Note: On the initial connection to the Arena API, you might get a pop-up dialog box that asks you to get the permission level for the connection.
-  Make sure you select “Anonymous” for the Authentication Type, and select “Organizational” for the Privacy Level.
-Click OK to continue. </li>
+  Make sure you select “Anonymous” for the Authentication Type, and select “Organizational” for the Privacy Level.</b> Click OK to continue. </li>

 &nbsp;
 <p align="center">